← BCI Directory Technology

 Development and Design

-The Utah Array is a bed-of-nails microelectrode design developed at the University of Utah in the early 2000s.
-The array consists of 96 to 100 electrodes arranged in a 10-by-10 grid, each electrode penetrating 1-2 millimeters into the cortex.
+The Utah Array is a bed-of-nails silicon microelectrode design developed at the University of Utah by Richard Normann’s bioengineering lab.
+The penetrating-array concept was pioneered by Normann in the 1980s, with the foundational glass/silicon composite intracortical electrode array described in a 1992 Annals of Biomedical Engineering paper.
+The array consists of 100 small-diameter silicon microneedles arranged in a 10-by-10 grid with 400 µm spacing, each electrode penetrating approximately 1.5 mm into the cortex.
 The name derives from the appearance of the densely-packed electrode tips resembling nails in a bed.
+In typical research and clinical use, 96 of the 100 channels are wired (four corners reserved for cabling).

 Signal Quality Advantages